Is Candida the cause of your IBS symptoms?

-What are the Symptoms of Candida ?
+What are the symptoms of Candida ?

 Constipation or Diarrhea

-Sugar cravings or cravings for bread, marmite
+Sugar cravings or cravings for bread or marmite or balsamic vinegar

-In Women, Thrush
+In Women, Thrush and Vaginal infections

-In Men Jock itch
+In Men, Jock itch

 How can Candida be treated ?

 The key in treating patient's with Candida is to combine dietary approaches with anti-fungals.
 Taking anti-fungals without changing your diet will not be effective.

 Patients will need to cut out sugar, cakes biscuits, honey, maple syrup from their diet as well as alcohol and all foods that contain yeast- bread and pizza and beer lager and wine.